 At their most dynamic, they’re integral to growing e-sports, with drone racing combining with live-streamed virtual reality technology to share the onboard experience.

-In the energy and utilities sector, drones enable inspection of equipment and infrastructure without needing to send a human worker to distant or potentially unsafe locations – checking pipelines for damage, wind turbines for ice, and solar farms for maintenance needs.
+In the energy and utilities sector, drones enable inspection of equipment and infrastructure without needing to send a human worker to distant or potentially unsafe locations – checking pipelines for damage, wind turbines for ice, or solar farms for maintenance needs.
 In logistics, drones are being used for last-mile (and even last-metre) deliveries.
 And in defence, they’ve long been called on for observation, reconnaissance and surveillance, and are in the vanguard of autonomous weapon systems.
+Drones have also been used in the coronavirus pandemic response, from monitoring people’s movements, to contact-free delivery of supplies.

 Further functionality is being developed to take drones beyond viewing uses.
 In the construction sector, drones have the potential to generate significant cost savings around the application of sprayed exterior coatings, cleaning and maintenance.
 As drones become stronger, they may replace cranes for lifting and placement functions and even move into direct interactions such as drilling and welding.